 Can I replace the battery in my electric toothbrush myself?

-Some products are intricate in design and may be difficult to disassemble.
-Unfortunately, battery replacements can be tricky to recover from; if you are uncertain, consider sending the item in for repair or purchasing a new battery.
+Some products are intricately designed and may be difficult to disassemble; battery replacement can be tricky; if you are unsure, consider sending the item in for repair or purchasing a new battery.